Lightning-AI/litdata/README.md

 ----

 # Transform datasets
-Use LitData to apply transforms to large datasets across 1000s of machines in parallel.
+Use LitData to apply transforms to large datasets across multiple machines in parallel.
 Common usecases are to create vector embeddings, run distributed inference and more.

 Here's an example that resizes and crops a large image dataset: